gel-mcx/cas-bundle/docs/pages/installation.rst

 Step 3
 ~~~~~~

-Recursively copy the content of the `Resources/config` directory in `config/` folder.
+Recursively copy the content of the `Resources/config` folder in `config/` folder.

 .. code-block:: bash